terra-workflows/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/docs/Data-in-Demand.md

 ### Aspirational goals

-**Non-human genomes**
+#### Non-human genomes
    - Mock metagenome communities
    - What is a (non-human) whole genome?
    - Can you even have a reference genome?

-**Polygenic diseases**

-### The ultimate holy grail
+#### Polygenic disease
    - Can we generate a totally synthetic "genome" that is functionally correct but not based on any one public-access genome?
+Could ML do this?
    - Can we integrate allelic frequencies from the human population?

 ------